jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 <div align=center><img src="imgs/2_30.png" alt="drawing" width="600"/></div>

 Change the name from `synth_1_copy_1` to `synth_flatten` and click *OK*.
-Click Run Synthesis to synthesize the design.
+Click on Run Synthesis to synthesize the design.
 Click *OK* to open the synthesized design when synthesis process is completed.
 Click on Schematic under the Open Synthesized Design tasks of Synthesis tasks of the Flow Navigator pane to view the synthesized design in a schematic view.
 Notice that the design is completely flattened.
 Click on Report Utilization and observe that the hierarchical utilization is no longer available.
 Also note that the number of Slice Registers is 38.

 <div align=center><img src="imgs/2_14.png" alt="drawing" width="1000"/></div>